 Visitation for Mr. Walker will be held from 11:00 AM to 1:00 PM, Tuesday, November 12, 2019, at Freeman Funeral Home, 1305 Skyland Drive, Waynesboro.
 Funeral services for Mr. Walker will be held at 1:00 PM Tuesday, November 12, 2019 at Freeman Funeral Home with Dr. Steve Smith officiating.
 Mr. Walker will be laid to rest on Tuesday, November 12, 2019 at Serenity Gardens in Waynesboro after a service at Freeman Funeral Home.
 In lieu of flowers, donations can be made to: the Alzheimer’s Association, Mississippi Chapter, 1900 Dunbarton Dr. Suite H Jackson, MS 39216; the building fund of First Baptist Church of Waynesboro; or to a charity of your choice.

-To send flowers to James L. Walker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James L. Walker, please visit our floral store.